auth0/laravel-auth0/README.md

 | 7.0+ | 9       | 8.2+ | Feb 2024        |
 |      |         | 8.1+ | Feb 2024        |
 |      |         | 8.0+ | Nov 2023        |

-Please review [our support policy](./docs/Support.md) for more information.

 You will also need [Composer](https://getcomposer.org/) and an [Auth0 account](https://auth0.com/signup).